Ormat Technologies, Inc. research snapshot

 Bearish case

-More likely if earnings growth slows to 2% or less, negative FCF persists and forces equity dilution or asset sales, interest rates stay high pressuring the project finance model, geothermal competition from solar-plus-storage erodes pricing, or resource quality deteriorates.
+More likely if earnings growth slows to 2% or less, negative FCF persists and forces equity dilution or asset sales, geothermal and EGS exploration costs disappoint, interest rates stay high, or a break below the 52-week low of $84.13 extends the correction.

 ORA AI technical analysis